minallaad/SER517-Capstone---Project-10/README.md

-# SER517-Capstone---Project-10
+# SER517-Capstone---Project-10 with Professor Douglas

-SER517 Capstone  in Spring19 with Professor Douglas
+## Hardware Simulator for ATMEGA328P